 Boost Your Heart Health

 Heart health doesn’t happen by itself and it usually doesn’t happen overnight.
 My journey to better heart health began in April of this year – yes, that’s 7 months so far, and still a work in progress.
-But, there are some decisions you can make today that can start you on a path towards having a healthy heart.
+But, there are some decisions you can make today that can start you on a path that will boost your heart health.
 I should know, my heart health and overall physical health is what spurned my journey to wellness this year.

-Here are six things you can do today to boost your heart health, so you don’t fall victim to heart attacks, strokes, or peripheral vascular disease:
+Here are 6 things you can do today to boost your heart health, so you don’t fall victim to heart attacks, strokes, or peripheral vascular disease:

 Wishing you health and wellness,